eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 			+ AWS Console
 		* Not EMR, electronic medical record = electronic health record
 + build multivariate simulation data pipelines on a cloud for integration tests
++ skill set:
+	- experience with defining, implementing, and analyzing A/B and multivariate experiments
+	- capacity as data analysts to work with data engineers and data scientsts as appropriate to design, scope, and work through new projects
+	- statistical modeling and analysis in R and/or Python
+	- reporting and analysis using major Web analytics tools, such as:
+		* Google Analytics
+		* Adobe Analytics
+		* Parse.ly
+		* comScore
+		* SimilarWeb
+	- analyze data and build dashboards using business intelligence, BI, tools, such as:
+		* Data Studio
+		* Looker
+		* Tableau
+	- use SQL-based database applications for handling large data sets:
+		* Snowflake
+		* BigQuery
+		* Athena
+		* RedShift